-- non-national Accredited museums based in England, and/or - local authorities based in England who are responsible for maintenance of non-national Accredited museum buildings
+- non-national Accredited museums based in England, and/or - Local Authorities based in England, who are responsible for maintenance of non-national Accredited museum buildings

-We will accept partnership applications between a local authority and non-national Accredited museum(s).
-One organisation must act as the lead organisation and submit the application, depending on who is most appropriate to meet the aims and objectives of the proposed activity.
+We will also accept partnership applications between a local authority and non-national Accredited museum(s).

+One organisation must act as the lead organisation and submit the application.
+The lead organisation should be determined by who is best positioned to meet the aims and objectives of the proposed activity.

 Lead applicants must be registered with Companies House and/or with the Charity Commission or similar regulatory authority.

 This fund is only open to applicants with a registered address in England.